-Just remember that it is best to speak to your gynecologist if your cramps get to be unbearable.
-In some cases, cramps can be a symptom of a more serious problem.
+Before you try any remedy, just remember that it’s best to speak to your gynecologist if your cramps get to be unbearable.
+In some cases, menstrual cramps can be a symptom of a more serious problem.

 Premenstrual syndrome refers to a wide range of symptoms that begin during the second half of the cycle.
 These symptoms include: